-Today, an article for beginners that’s well past due.
-Many new readers of One-Minute Astronomer have trouble understanding our reference to “degrees”, “arc minutes”, and “arc seconds” when talking about the separation of celestial objects.
+Many new stargazers have trouble understanding our reference to “degrees”, “arc minutes”, and “arc seconds” when talking about the separation of celestial objects.
 So here’s a primer on measuring angular distances.
-You’re one minute away from knowing an essential skill to finding your way around the sky.

-• Astronomers measure angular separation of objects in degrees.
+Astronomers measure angular separation of objects in degrees.
 There are 360 degrees in a circle.
 And the angular separation of any point on the horizon and the point directly overhead (the zenith) is 90 degrees.
 Halfway from the zenith to the horizon is 45 degrees.
-So far, so good.

 - Stretch your thumb and little finger as far from each other as you can.
 The span from tip to tip is about 25 degrees

 - Do the same with your index finger and little finger.
 The span is 15 degrees

 - Clench your fist at arms length, and hold it with the back of your hand facing you.
 The width is 10 degrees